-On January 29, 2018, the Opposition Division of the EPO concluded the oral proceedings concerning the '355 patent and issued an initial decision in the Opposition Proceedings.
-The Opposition Division revoked the '355 patent after considering third-party oppositions from several opponents.
-On March 22, 2018, the Opposition Division issued its written decision with detailed reasons for the decision, and following review of these, the Company plans to appeal the Opposition Division's decision to the Technical Board of Appeal, with an expected duration of the appeal process of an additional two to three years.
-The Company has until June 2, 2018 to submit its notice of appeal, and the deadline for submitting the detailed grounds of appeal is August 2, 2018.
-If the Company prevails in such appeal, we expect the Technical Board of Appeal to remand the case to the Opposition Division, in order for the Opposition Division to resolve the remaining elements of the original opposition.
+On January 29, 2018, the Opposition Division of the EPO concluded the oral proceeding concerning patent EP2801355 and issued an initial decision in the Opposition Proceeding.
+The Opposition Division revoked patent EP2801355 after considering third-party oppositions from several opponents.
+On March 22, 2018, the Opposition Division issued its written decision with detailed reasons for the decision, on May 7, 2018, the Company submitted its notice of appeal, and on August 1, 2018, the Company submitted the detailed grounds for the appeal.
+If the Company prevails in such appeal, it is expected that the Technical Board of Appeal will remand the case to the Opposition Division, in order for the Opposition Division to resolve the remaining elements of the original opposition.
+The duration of the appeal process is estimated to be approximately three years.
+However, delays can occur that would extend the estimated duration of the appeal process.